adhuliya/knots/span/span-doc.md

 If you have successfully followed the instructions till this point, you should be able to use SPAN's Python implementation.

+<a name="ubuntu1416"></a>
+## Special Note for Ubuntu 14 and 16
+To install python3.6 on Ubuntu 14/Ubuntu 16
+the following sequence of commands might be helpful:

+    sudo add-apt-repository ppa:deadsnakes/ppa
+    sudo apt-get update
+    sudo apt-get install python3.6

 [1]: http://adhuliya.pythonanywhere.com/compilers/llvm/get_started.html
 [2]: https://github.com/adhuliya/SLANG